How to Open a Bakery in California

 • Limited Liability Company (LLC): An LLC provides the benefits of both a corporation and a partnership.
 It offers personal liability protection, meaning your personal assets are typically separate from the business’s liabilities.
 It also provides flexibility in management and tax treatment.
 An LLC requires less formalities than a corporation but still offers credibility and professionalism.

-• Corporation: A corporation is a separate legal entity from its owners (shareholders).
+• Corporation: A corporation definition is a separate legal entity from its owners (shareholders).
 It offers strong personal liability protection, meaning the shareholders’ personal assets are generally shielded from business liabilities.
 However, corporations require more complex formation and ongoing compliance requirements, such as holding regular meetings, keeping detailed records, and filing annual reports.

 Each business entity type has its advantages and disadvantages.
 Sole proprietorships and partnerships are simpler to set up and have fewer compliance requirements, but they lack personal liability protection.
 LLCs and corporations provide personal liability protection, but they have more formalities and may involve additional costs.